parry-do/React-Flask/README.md

 [Vite](https://vitejs.dev/) is a blazing fast frontend build tool with Hot Module Reloading (HMR), optimized builds, and TypeScript.

+[Material UI](https://mui.com/core/) is a design language using grid-based layouts, responsive animations, padding, and depth effects such as lighting and shadows. 📑

 [Flask](https://flask.palletsprojects.com/) is a bare-bones Python micro web framework based on Werkzeug, Jinja2, and good intentions.

+[MongoDB](https://mongodb.com) is a NoSQL, document-oriented database using JSON-like documents with optional schemas.

 These three are one of the fastest ways to build a web app with a powerful backend.